greg-doud-tiy/fee-onboarding/README.md

 # Student Onboarding Guide

 I hope you all are as excited as I am about getting this class started.
 It is in the best interest of everyone to make sure you as prepared as possible for the coming twelve weeks.

-Please read this onboarding guide by visiting https://github.com/tiy-tpa-backend-q3-2015/onboarding and following the instructions.
+Please read this onboarding guide by visiting {{ site.repository_url }} and following the instructions.

 See you soon!

-Gavin
+{{ site.author_name.split[0] }}